-Representatives of the NWU, the Science Fiction & Fantasy Writers of America (SFWA) and the American Society of Journalists and Authors met in mid-August with key Congressional and White House staff responsible for copyright policy.
+Representatives of the NWU, the Science Fiction & Fantasy Writers of America (SFWA) and the American Society of Journalists and Authors (ASJA) met in mid-August with key Congressional and White House staff responsible for copyright policy.

 We brought to Washington our common concerns about our ability to get our fair share of the revenues from new digital writing platforms.

 If you have a story to tell about how you’re earning money from your writing in a “non-traditional” way, or you want to be involved in this important project, please send a note to email@example.com.

 Our three organizations of working writers have often come together in recent years as allies in the face of threats to our livelihoods, including theft of our digital rights by print publishers; unauthorized mass digitization (book and periodical scanning); and other digital bootlegging.
 We fight against new laws and legal interpretations that deem much of our work “orphaned,” and allow others to copy it without our permission or payment.